mahesh-hegde/rrip/README.md

         Look Up for a media link in page's og:property if link itself is not image/video (experimental) supported: video, image, any
   -sort string
         Sort: best|hot|new|rising|top-<all|year|month|week|day>
-  -useragent string
+  -special-chars
+        Allow all characters in filenames except / and \, And windows-special filenames like NUL -useragent string
-        UserAgent string (default "rip for Reddit / Command Line Tool / Linux") -v    Enable verbose output
+        UserAgent string (default "rip for Reddit / Command Line Tool") -v    Enable verbose output
 ```

 **Note:**

-* Pressing Ctrl+C will stop the program only after a file is completely downloaded, in order to avoid saving half-downloaded files.
-Use -max=<num> to limit number of files

 * -d implies -v